jpmhouston/MMWormhole/README.md

 ```

 Upon starting a listener, its immediately called once for each message already queued.
-My earlier testing of Darwin Notifications found that a message sent which app returns is in the background
+My earlier testing of Darwin Notifications found that a notification sent when the receiving app is in the background
 will be delivered when the app returns to the foreground.
 (Or are "app is inactive .. becomes active" the correct terms in this case?)
-Or perhaps only the last one is delivered?
-In either case, a MMQueuedWormhole's listener will be called with each message in order.
+And if many are sent then it seems only the last one is delivered.
+MMQueuedWormhole isolates your code from this complication and a listener will be called with each message in order as soon as possible.

 ```objective-c
 [self.queuedWormhole passMessageObject:@(1) identifier:@"test"];